Algorithmic Trading Research Log: How to Build in Public Without Hiding Failed Results

 What failed was the idea that credibility comes from certainty.
 The repo got more credible when it became more selective and more explicit about what died.
 Several broad or intuitive ideas stopped surviving.
 The public story improved when those losses were written down.

 That is an important negative lesson because many build-in-public trading projects undermine themselves by narrating confidence while hiding reversals.
-A real research log should sound more precise over time, not merely more enthusiastic.
+A real research log should sound more precise over time, more than enthusiastic.

 Takeaway

 An algorithmic trading research log becomes worth following when it records the dead ends, the audits, the pivots, and the surviving branches in one place.
 This repository is increasingly valuable for exactly that reason.
-It is accumulating evidence about which ideas deserve less attention, not merely stacking new ideas.
+It is accumulating evidence about which ideas deserve less attention, more than stacking new ideas.

 If you want the portfolio-level outcome of that process, Building a Portfolio of Trading Models: Why One Good Backtest Is Not Enough and The One Piece of Sharpe: What Months of Intraday Options Backtesting Actually Taught Us are the next two reads.
 Join the research log to get the next backtest and failure report.